timeax/prisma-to-laravel-migration/README.md

 }
 ```

 **Effect:** no Eloquent model and/or no migration file are emitted for `AuditTrail` depending on the scope.
 For enums, no PHP enum is emitted.
+The TS generator can still expose types for `AuditTrail` if you wish (or you can add an additional TS-side filter later).

 ---

 ## Polymorphic Relations